-B. "Class III Gaming" means all forms of gaming that may be operated or conducted only in conformance with a Tribal-State Compact negotiated and entered into pursuant to Section 11(d) of the Indian Gaming Regulatory Act, 25 U.S.C. §§ 2701-21, 18 U.S.C. §§ 1166-68;
+C. "Class III gaming" means all forms of gaming as defined in Section 4(8) of the Indian Gaming Regulatory Act, 25 U.S.C. § 502.4;

-C. "Commission" means the Pueblo of Pojoaque Gaming Commission established by this Ordinance;
+D. "Commission" means the Pueblo of Pojoaque Gaming Commission established by this Ordinance;

-D. "Equipment" includes, with respect to bingo games, the receptacle and numbered objects drawn from it; the master board upon which such objects are placed as drawn; the cards or sheets bearing numbers or other designations to be covered and the objects used to cover them; the board or signs, however operated, used to announce or display the numbers or designations as they are drawn; the public address system; and all other articles essential to the operation, conduct, and playing of bingo games;
+E. "Equipment" includes, with respect to bingo games, the receptacle and numbered objects drawn from it, the master board upon which such objects are placed as drawn; the cards or sheets bearing or other designations to be covered and the objects used to covers them; the board or signs, however operated, used to announce or display the numbers or designations as they are drawn; the public address system; and all other articles essential to the operations, conduct, and playing of bingo games;

-E. "Games of chance" means bingo and Class III gaming, but does not include social games played solely for prizes of minimal value, or traditional forms of Indian gaming engaged in by individuals as a part of, or in connection with, tribal ceremonies or celebrations;
+F. "Games of chance" means bingo and Class III gaming, but does not include social games played solely for prizes of minimal value, or traditional forms of Indian gaming engaged in by individuals as a part of, or in connections with, tribal ceremonies or celebrations;

-F. "Gaming Device" means
+G. "Gaming Device" means

-- (1) any so-called "slot machine" or any other machine or mechanical device an essential part of which is a drum or reel with insignia thereon, and (A) which when operated may deliver, as the result of the application of an element of chance, any money or property, or (B) by the operation of which a person may become entitled to receive, as the result of the application of an element of chance, any money or property; or - (2) any other machine or mechanical device (including but not limited to roulette wheels and similar devices) designed and manufactured primarily for use in connection with gambling, and (A) which when operated may deliver, as the result of the application of an element of chance, any money or property, or (B) by the operation of which a person may become entitled to receive, as the result of the application of an element of chance, any money or property; or
+(1) Any so-called "slot machine" or any other machine or mechanical device an essential part of which is a drum or reel with insignia thereon, and (A) which when operated may deliver, as the result of the application of an element of chance, any money or property, or (B) by the operation of which a person may become entitled to receive, as the result of the application of an element of chance, any money or property; or

-(3) any subassembly or essential part intended to be used in connection with any such machine or mechanical device, but which is not attached to any such machine or mechanical device as a constituent part.
+(2) Any other machine or mechanical device (including but not limited to roulette wheels and similar devices) designed and manufactured primarily for use in connection with gambling, and (A) which when operated may deliver, as the result of the application of an element of chance, and money or property, or (B) by the operation of which a person may become entitled to receive, as the result of the application of an element of chance, any money or property; or such machine or mechanical device, but which is not attached to any such machine or mechanical device as a constituent part.

+(3) Any subassembly or essential part intended to be use in connection with any